Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Proposed Method

 \subsubsection{Diffusion Stage}

 At this stage, we train a conditional diffusion model to generate a human point cloud.
 Due to constraints imposed by limited GPU memory and computational time, we configure $\texttt{PNet}_{\Theta_1}(\cdot)$ to generate a relatively sparse $\mathcal{H}_\mathrm{coarse}$ with 10,000 points.
 During the training process, we use the farthest point sampling operation to sample points from $\mathcal{P}$ and $\widehat{\mathcal{S}}$ respectively, which are concatenated as conditions for the diffusion model.
 A conditional DDPM consists of two Markov chains in opposite directions, i.e., the forward process and the reverse process, both processes have the same sampling step length $T$.
-During the forward process, the Gaussian noises are added with $\mathcal{H}_\mathrm{gt}$ at each sampling step $t$, and when $T$ is large enough, the output of the forward process should have a close distribution with the Gaussian distribution $\mathcal{N}(\boldsymbol{0},\boldsymbol{I})$, the forward process is from the initial step $\mathcal{H}_\mathrm{gt}^0$ to the last step $\mathcal{H}_\mathrm{gt}^T$.
+During the forward process, the Gaussian noise is added to $\mathcal{H}_\mathrm{gt}$ at each sampling step $t$, and when $T$ is large enough, the output of the forward process should have a distribution similar to the Gaussian distribution $\mathcal{N}(\boldsymbol{0},\boldsymbol{I})$, the forward process is from the initial step $\mathcal{H}_\mathrm{gt}^0$ to the last step $\mathcal{H}_\mathrm{gt}^T$.
 Note that the condition $(\mathcal{P},\widehat{\mathcal{S}})$ is not included in the forward process.